MikkeBee/MikkeBee/README.md

 - 👀 I’m interested in coding, designing.
 - 🌱 I’m currently learning JavaScript, PHP, and React, to name a few.
 - 💞️ I’m looking to collaborate on ... nothing yet - I'm still learning!
+- 🖌 I'm interested in CSS animation and making things look cool.
+Still at the starting stages though.
-- 📫 How to reach me michael.blakley@edu.bc.fi is my school email.
+- 📫 Michael.blakley@edu.bc.fi is my school email.
 Contact me for my private email.

 <!---
 MikkeBee/MikkeBee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.